Enterprise Division can overrule arbitration

 Disputes first submitted to a mediator

-Both in the articles of association and in the shareholders’ agreement, shareholder A and shareholder B had agreed that disputes should first be submitted to a mediator, and if that did not resolve matters, the dispute would be resolved by one or more arbitrators.
+» Meer over articles of association Articles of Association and in the shareholders’ agreement, shareholder A and shareholder B had agreed that disputes should first be submitted to a mediator, and if that did not resolve matters, the dispute would be resolved by one or more arbitrators.
 Generally speaking, except if there are exceptions, all regular courts have to declare themselves incompetent.
 Because the Enterprise Division is part of the regular court system, that should also apply to the Enterprise Division.

 Investigation into the policy of the company